Electrostatic Demonstration

 Charge rubber rod negatively or glass rod positively.
 Bring rod close to can.
 Can will roll toward rod.

-Water as Charge Detector Charge a rubber rod with some fur and bring it near a faucet which has a very small stream of water running from it.
-The water will be obviously diverted--always toward the rod.
-A glass rod rubbed with plastic bread wrap will have the same effect--showing that the opposite charge is induced in the near surface of the water stream. |
+Charge a rubber rod with some fur and bring it near a faucet which has a very small stream of water running from it.
+The water will be obviously

-Big Pith Balls Epoxy the ends of about 1 m of strong thread to two ping pong balls.
+Epoxy the ends of about 1 m of strong thread to two ping pong balls.
 Coat the balls with a suspension of graphite in alcohol or with an aluminum-base paint to make the balls electrically conductive.
-When balls are hung from some type of support, they can be charged with a rubber rod rubbed with fur to illustrate basic law of electrostatics.
-Glass rod rubbed with plastic bread wrap gives the opposite charge. |
+When balls are hung from some type of

 Do as a demonstration.